networkdynamics/ndl-interview-fall-2016/README.md

   - a Makefile that will run your analysis from start to finish (you may assume that the jeopardy data file, `JEOPARDY_QUESTIONS.json` is located in the directory right above your submission directory)
-  - A short (less than 1 page) discussion that (1) analyzes your classifier performance and (2) reveals something new and interesting about the underlying classes you were studying
+  - A short (about a page) discussion that (1) analyzes your classifier performance and (2) reveals something new and interesting about the underlying classes you were studying

 **Final note:** Your submission will be treated with complete confidentiality - it will not ever